amplication/docs/docs/getting-started/add-custom-code.md

 ---
 id: add-custom-code
 title: Adding Custom Code to Your Amplication Service
-sidebar_label: Adding Custom Code
+sidebar_label: Add Custom Code To Your Service
 slug: /add-custom-code-to-your-service
 ---

-# Adding Custom Code to Your Amplication Service
+# Add Custom Code To Your Service

-While Amplication generates a robust, production-ready backend for your application, you'll often need to add custom business logic or additional functionality.
-This guide explains how Amplication manages custom code alongside generated code, and provides best practices for adding your own code to an Amplication-generated service.
+Amplication generates a robust, production-ready backend for your app, but you'll often need to add your own custom business logic with custom code.
+In this guide you'll learn how to add custom code to your Amplication service with a simple example.

 ## Prerequisites